StatStud/techblog/content/posts/s2and-data.md

 Pretty cool, huh?

-# Output Data
+# Ground Truth Data

+## clusters.json

 The goal of S2AND is to determine which set of **signature_ids**s represent the same author.

-And here is what the final clusters.json looks like:
+Some of the folders contain the ground truth for comparison; here is what the final clusters.json looks like:

 ```json
 "AM_ajay gupta_1": {